TommyLucarelli/ing-sw-2021-lombardo-lucarelli-magliani/deliverables/messages.md

         "structure": int[12], //array representing arrangement of marbles in the market "reserveMarble": int
     },
+     "devCardStructure": {
-    "devCardStructure": int[3][4], //matrix representing the top layer of the devCard structure just with the id of the cards "player": {
+        "structure": int[3][4], //matrix representing the top layer of the devCard structure just with the id of the cards },
+    "player": {
         "faithTrack":{
             "points": 12,